MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

     | TTL | **1** |
     | TTL unit | **Hours** |
     | IP address | the public IP address of **az104-04-vm1** which you identified in the third exercise of this lab |

+1. Click **OK**

 1. On the DNS zone blade, note the name of the **Name server 1** entry.

 1. In the Azure portal, open the **PowerShell** session in **Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

-1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm0** DNS record set in the newly created DNS zone (replace the placeholder `[Name server 1]` including the [] brackets, with the name of **Name server 1** you noted earlier in this task and the `[domain name] placeholder with the name of the DNS domain you created earlier in this task):
+1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm0** DNS record set in the newly created DNS zone (replace the placeholder `[Name server 1]` with the name of **Name server 1** you noted earlier in this task and the `[domain name]` placeholder with the name of the DNS domain you created earlier in this task):

    ```pwsh
    nslookup az104-04-vm0.[domain name]
 [Name server 1]
    ```
 1. Verify that the output of the command includes the public IP address of **az104-04-vm0**.

-1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm1** DNS record set in the the newly created DNS zone (replace the placeholder `[Name server 1]` with the name of **Name server 1** you noted earlier in this task and the `[domain name] placeholder with the name of the DNS domain you created earlier in this task):
+1. From the Cloud Shell pane, run the following to test external name resolution of the **az104-04-vm1** DNS record set in the the newly created DNS zone (replace the placeholder `[Name server 1]` with the name of **Name server 1** you noted earlier in this task and the `[domain name]` placeholder with the name of the DNS domain you created earlier in this task):

    ```pwsh
    nslookup az104-04-vm1.[domain name]
 [Name server 1]